 Cognitive-behavioral therapy is a type of psychotherapy, or “talk therapy,” which involves working with a counselor to uncover negative habits and behaviors.
 Through discussion and occasional outside homework, patients receiving cognitive behavioral therapy will learn how to replace those negative thought patterns with better habits and coping mechanisms.

-Contingency management is a type of therapy that is based on providing patients with motivational incentives for meeting certain goals.
-Patients undergoing this type of therapy have the opportunity to earn rewards for positive outcomes, such as negative drug tests.
+Contingency management is a therapy based on providing patients with motivational incentives for meeting certain goals.
+Patients undergoing this type of therapy can earn rewards for positive outcomes, such as negative drug tests.

-The types of positive incentives provided may increase in value over time and can include things like special meals, day passes, movie tickets, and more.
+The types of positive incentives provided may increase in value over time and include special meals, day passes, movie tickets, and more.

 Some individuals may still be in denial about their addiction or may be unable to imagine that they can succeed at recovery.
 Resistance reduction therapy aims to help these individuals acknowledge and accept their current condition and the reality that they can get sober.